coderaiser/putout/README.md

 Also it has a `name` property it used by `ESLint` to calculate configuration file.

 This `API` doesn't suppose to came in 🌴 Public Space, anyways it is already used in [`eslint-plugin-putout`](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout) to [test plugins](https://github.com/coderaiser/putout/blob/master/packages/eslint-plugin-putout/test/test-lint.mjs#L24-L28), so why not :)?
-Anyways it's signature didn't changed from the begining.
+Anyways it's signature didn't changed from the beginning.

 ## ☄️ Integration with Babel